SoulInfernoDE/translate-heroes-of-newerth-to-german/README.md

 - Now change the translation files (Edit them with Notepad++ for example or XED or your favourite text editor!)

 If you are ready with your changed files do a commit and a push.
-Then we merge the translation and i will also create a 'Deutsch.honmod' file.
+Then we merge the translation and i will also create a updated 'Deutsch.honmod' file which can be updated through the Mod Manager.

 You can also edit the files directly on github and create a commit/pull request.
 Do NOT remove any spaces between the variable/command fields at the left side and the translated text fields